Supporting land use projects in addressing climate change, benefitting local communities and smallholders, and conserving biodiversity

 The Climate, Community & Biodiversity (CCB) Standards identify projects that simultaneously address climate change, support local communities and smallholders, and conserve biodiversity.

 Sustainable development in all parts of the world involves land management.
 When carefully designed, land management projects can improve livelihoods, create employment, protect traditional cultures and endangered species, help secure tenure to lands and resources, increase the resiliency of ecosystems and help to combat climate change.
-The CCB Standards can be applied to any land management project, including projects also certified under the VCS Program.
+The CCB Standards can be applied to any land management project, including projects under the VCS Program, to certify such climate, community, and biodiversity benefits.

 The CCB Program promotes excellence and innovation from the earliest stages of project design and development through implementation.
 CCB Standards criteria ensure that projects: